(Updated Apr 2015)

 Dunkleys Great NZ Craft Show (This is a nationwide craft show that travels around different cities in New Zealand, featuring local and national artisans who exhibit their goods for sale – yarn, clothing, food, cosmetics, jewellery, etc. Check this link for dates in the areas you might be interested in).

-International Fibre Sources and Shops (note that this website is not up to date.
-Quite a few of the stores mentioned in this directory no longer exist but enough of the main ones are there to still be useful).
+International Fibre Sources and Shops (this website is not completely up to date.
+A number of the stores mentioned in this directory have since moved or changed name, but it is worth noting the details and phoning in advance to make sure they are still there).

 Those in the know will also find Ravelry (in particular, the Kiwi Crafting group thread Recommendations for Travellers) particularly informative on this topic.
 You do need to be a member to view this site.